Information on Our Trainers

 Lindsay Sharkey is Einstein Dog Training’s trainer with several years experience working with dogs, with a passion for the difficult cases.

 After contacting us during our hiring period, Lindsay started our apprenticeship program, learned our training methods, and was able to get her hands on multiple dogs before being hired.
 She has put in 100s of hours working with dogs of all behaviors including aggression, fear, dominance, and other problematic behaviors.
-Look for Lindsay at our Genesee County/Livingston County location.
+Look for Lindsay at our Genesee County/Livingston County location, where she has been working full time since early summer 2016.

 Amanda Longo is Einstein Dog Training’s trainer that got her start working with dogs at a very young age.
 Amanda owned and showed Akitas growing up.
 That sparked Amanda's interest in working with animals, and she began volunteering and fostering dogs for Last Chance Rescue in Howell, MI at 16 years old.
 Not only was she volunteering there, but Amanda volunteered at the Livingston County Animal Control where she got her initial experience training dogs.
 She worked with them by taking them on walks and giving them socialization.